m-Py/anticlust/README.md

     #> [112] 5 4 2 3 1 4 3 3 5 3 4 5 4 1 5 2 4 3 3 4 4 5 1 1 5 5 2 1 2 3 1 3 5 2 1 5 3
     #> [149] 4 1

-    # Each group has the same number of items:
+By default, each group has the same number of elements (but the argument `K` can be adjusted to request different group sizes):

     table(anticlusters)
     #> anticlusters
     #>  1  2  3  4  5
     #> 30 30 30 30 30

-    # Compare the features' means and standard deviations across groups:
+Last, let’s compare the features’ means and standard deviations across groups to find out if the five groups are similar to each other:

     knitr::kable(mean_sd_tab(iris[, -5], anticlusters), row.names = TRUE)

 <table>